-All our students are actively encouraged to raising their voice and promoting change in our community, but we acknowledge that some students face additional barriers to being able to get involved.
+All our students are actively encouraged to stand in our elections, but we acknowledge that some students face additional barriers to being able to get involved.

-It is important to consider how, as an activist you can run an accessible and inclusive campaign to ensure that everyone who would like to, has equitable access to getting involved!
+It is important to consider how, as a candidate you can run an accessible campaign to ensure that everyone who would like to, has equitable access to getting involved!